-The setting of the Control Box (Part No. B.207700) may change after periods without use and as it is essential that the outlet pressure is within the limits of 131⁄2 ± 1⁄2 lb/in2, it is recommended that the following checks be carried out to the Control Box at regular nine monthly intervals:-
+The setting of the Control Box (Part No. B.207700) may change after periods without use and as it is essential that the outlet pressure is within the limits of 131⁄2 ± 1⁄2 lb/in, it is recommended that the following checks be carried out to the Control Box at regular nine monthly intervals:-

-- (1) Connect a pressure gauge registering 0-30 lb/in2 to the outlet cock and apply an air pressure of approx. 100 lb/in2 to the inlet connection.
-Check that the pressure indicated on the gauge is 131⁄2 ± 1⁄2 lb/in2.
+- (1) Connect a pressure gauge registering 0-30 lb/in to the outlet cock and apply an air pressure of approx. 100 lb/in to the inlet connection.
+Check that the pressure indicated on the gauge is 131⁄2 ± 1⁄2 lb/in.
 If the pressure is outside these limits proceed with operations as detailed in sub-para.
-(2) to (4).

-- (2) Remove the cover of the Control Box and with an air pressure of approx. 100 lb/in2 applied to the inlet connection, screw in the adjusting screw of the centre reducing valve until the pressure relief valve (the valve nearest the outlet cock) opens and can be adjusted to 'blow off' at 15 ± 1⁄2 lb/in2.

-- (3) With the pressure relief valve adjusted to release pressure at 15 ± 1⁄2 lb/in2 screw out the adjusting screw of the centre reducing valve until the gauge registers 131⁄2 ± 1⁄2 lb/in2.
+(2) to (4). - (2) Remove the cover of the Control Box and with an air pressure of approx. 100 lb/in applied to the inlet connection, screw in the adjusting screw of the centre reducing valve until the pressure relief valve (the valve nearest the outlet cock) opens and can be adjusted to 'blow off' at 15 ± 1⁄4 lb/in. - (3) With the pressure relief valve adjusted to release pressure at 15 ± 1⁄4 lb/in screw out the adjusting screw of the centre reducing valve until the gauge registers 131⁄2 ± 1⁄2 lb/in.